LESV: Language Embedded Sparse Voxel Fusion for Open-Vocabulary 3D Scene Understanding: Method

+Direct feature registration in 3D Gaussian Splatting (3DGS) architectures faces severe memory bottlenecks (e.g., Dr.~Splat~\cite{JunSeong2025DrSD} requires over 256GB of RAM for dense scenes).
+Because 3DGS defines surfaces implicitly via volumetric accumulation, aggregating 2D features onto 3D primitives necessitates global depth-sorting of all Gaussians to compute view-dependent alpha-blending weights.
 In contrast, the explicit grid structure of SVRaster inherently resolves this bottleneck.
 As demonstrated in our fusion formulation, the spatial distance from any voxel to the physical surface is deterministic.
 Therefore, our volume fusion process computes feature weights based solely on local geometric proximity and confidence, entirely bypassing the need for view-dependent global sorting.
 This spatial independence ensures voxels remain strictly disjoint during fusion.
 Consequently, we can partition the grid and execute multi-view feature projection in isolated spatial batches, enabling highly scalable, $\mathcal{O}(1)$ memory processing regardless of scene scale.